Old Norse: Dialects

 Old West Norse and Old Gutnish did not take part in the monophthongization which changed æi (ei) into ē, øy (ey) and au into ø̄, nor did certain peripheral dialects of Swedish, as seen in modern Ostrobothnian dialects.
 Another difference was that Old West Norse lost certain combinations of consonants.
 The combinations -mp-, -nt-, and -nk- were assimilated into -pp-, -tt- and -kk- in Old West Norse, but this phenomenon was limited in Old East Norse.

 Here is a comparison between the two dialects as well as Old Gutnish.
-It is a transcription from one of the Funbo Runestones in Sweden (U 990) from the eleventh century (translation: 'Veðr and Thane and Gunnar raised this stone after Haursi, their father.
-God help his spirit'):
+It is a transcription from one of the Funbo Runestones in Sweden (U 990) from the eleventh century:

 The OEN original text above is transliterated according to traditional scholarly methods, wherein u-umlaut is not regarded in runic Old East Norse.
 Modern studies have shown that the positions where it applies are the same as for runic Old West Norse.
 An alternative and probably more accurate transliteration would therefore render the text in OEN as such: